safenetwork/tutorials.safedev.org/email-app/initialization.md

 # Initialization

 There are multiple tasks that the app needs to do during its initialization.
-Some of these tasks are only necessary if it's the first time you authorize this app with your SAFE Network account.
+Some of these tasks are only necessary if it's the first time you are authorizing this app with your SAFE Network account.

 #### Contents